ck-repo/aws-python-automation/README.md

 Webotron Features:

+- Provide AWS credentials via the "--profile=<profileName>" option-
 - List S3 Buckets
 - List objects in an S3 Bucket
-- Create an S3 Bucket ready for Website Hosting and output S3 Endpoint URL
+- Creates S3 Buckets, configures Website Hosting settings and outputs S3 Endpoint URL
-- Upload file to S3 and set content type to text/html
+- Uploads HTML file to S3 and set content type to text/html
-- Provide AWS credentials via the "--profile=<profileName>" option
-- Setup Route 53 Hosted Zones and add "A" records to the zone that point to the alias of an S3 website
+- Creates Route 53 Hosted Zones and adds "A" record to the zone that point to the alias of an S3 endpoint
 - List ACM Certificates per Domain Name
+- Creates CloudFront CDN that points to S3 Bucket as Origin, uses ACM SSL cert and updates R53 A Record to point to CDN

 BucketManager Features: